 A managed hosting service supervises and maintains every technical aspect of your WordPress website.
 As a matter of fact, the amount of sites that have switched to managed hosting has grown rapidly over the last 8-9 years, and along with WordPress websites, it has become the predominant way to manage businesses online.

 The four key benefits of using a managed hosting provider are:

-Better Website Security: Managed hosting services offer unparalleled security compared to other types of web hosting.
+Better Website Security: Managed hosting services offer unparalleled security compared to other types of WordPress web hosting.
 A managed provider applies the highest level of security, daily backups, malware scanning, and updates that prevent hackers from attacking your site.

 Monitoring Uptime: Speed and performance have a direct impact on search rankings.
 Most of the managed hosting providers offer 24/7 website monitoring, which means that you don’t have to dwell on your website’s performance at any given moment.